davidly/rvos/README.md

     * rvos_shell.s:   wrapper for the app (defines _start and rvos ABI)
     * minimal.ino:    Arduino IDE equivalent C++ app for riscv_shell.s on the K210 hardware

+If you get a runtime error like this then use the /h flag to reserve more RAM for the heap.

+        terminate called after throwing an instance of 'std::bad_alloc' what():  std::bad_alloc

 RVOS has a few simple checks for memory references outside of bounds with debug builds.
 When detected it shows some state and exits.
 Real RISC-V memory protection instructions are not implemented.
 For example: